iagosaito/hourglass-address-filler/README.md

 > ⚠️ **Attention:** Currently, it only works with Hourglass in Portuguese - Brazil.

-Hourglass Address Filler is a Google Chrome extension that automatically fills in address fields on Hourglass new address form.
+Hourglass Address Filler is a Google Chrome extension that automatically fills Hourglass address forms.

 ## Overview